AustinGil/atomic-css-in-js-presentation/slides.md

 <v-clicks>

 - Theming & design token support
-- Flexibility from CSS
+- Flexibility of plain CSS
-- Learning tied to native platform
+- Knowledge tied to native platform
-- No unused styles
+- Only generate styles you ask for
 - Co-location of styles and components
 - Scoped styles